dvk-net/django-brpl/README.md

-# django-brpl - Django project boilerplater
+# django-brpl - New Django project with one command!

 a collection of scripts to roll out Django projects localy: